Department of Accountancy & Taxation

 |ACCT 4380||Control and Security of Internal Financial Information||

-Students in Control & Security of Financial Information learn the fundamentals of information security and techniques for securing hardware, software, and information.
-The course aims to prepare students how to create a secure computing environment.
-Lecture topics include elements of information security, common threats and countermeasures, and management, operational, and technical controls.
+This course covers the fundamentals of information security and techniques for securing hardware, software, and data.
+Topics include the elements of information security, common threats and countermeasures, and management, operational, and technical controls.